HomeAsiaWorld’s Largest Aircraft: Antonov An-225 Mriya

 Known for its immense carrying capability, the An-225 can carry 550,000 lbs. internally or 440,000 lbs. on the upper fuselage.
 A behemoth with the sole mission to carry cargo, the An-225 requires six turbofan engines to keep its payload in the air.

-The Antonov An-225 was originally designed to function as a Russian Space Shuttle carrier aircraft, assisting the Buran space shuttle of the Soviet Space Program with transport.
+The original Antonov An-225 requirements warranted building the largest aircraft in the world.
+It was originally designed to function as a Russian Space Shuttle carrier aircraft, assisting the Buran space shuttle of the Soviet Space Program with transport.
 The plans were first laid out by thee Antonov Design Bureau in the early 1980s, but the first operational flight wouldn’t occur until December 21st, 1988.

 Only one An-225 was built; initial plans were to build several An-225s, but the collapse of the Soviet Union in 1991 saw the cancellation of the Buran space program and the associated Antonov contracts.